 Without a proper pressure sensor, the machinery is prone to failure and potentially puts its operator in a very unsafe situation.
 Misuse or lack of a pressure sensor with hydraulics can be life-threatening.

 No Pneumatic Blow Outs

 Pneumatic equipment is similar to hydraulics, except that it uses air rather than fluid to create pressure/force.
 Once again, without a functioning pressure sensor on the pneumatic equipment, the machinery can blow out, sending bits of the machinery flying or might simply not create the force needed for the process.
-Even simple equipment, like air compressors, are prone to causing severe injury if the pressure measurement is not available or functioning properly.
+Even simple equipment, like air compressors, are prone to causing severe injury if a pressure measurement is not available or functioning properly.

 New Equipment, New Pressure Sensors

 Although growing technology in industrial fields has certainly solved a lot of problems, it has also created some.
 Industrial equipment is getting updated and improved to include more and more feedback from electronic sensors.
 Electronic gauges and/or sensors are able to replace their older mechanical cousins, helping to create safer operating environments for all machinery.

 Pressure sensors are key to operating machinery safely.
 When an operator can’t regulate or check pressure on their equipment, they’re put at risk.